-We require the timely delivery of a sufficient supply of equipment with which we can perform our home treatment of patients.
+We require the timely delivery of a sufficient supply of equipment we use to perform our home treatment of patients.
 Our dependence on third-party suppliers involves several additional risks, including limited control over pricing, availability, quality and delivery schedules.
-In addition, there are only a few manufacturers of the equipment used for home treatment of patients with ventilation respiratory therapy.
-Dependence on only a few manufacturers presents risks that suppliers may not be able to provide or adequately provide sufficient amounts of equipment to satisfy demand.
-Demand may also outstrip supply, leading to equipment shortages that could adversely effect our operations, including our ability to provide products and services to patients.
+In addition, there are a limited number of manufacturers of the equipment used for home treatment of patients with ventilation respiratory therapy.
+Dependence on only a few manufacturers presents risks that suppliers may not be able to provide or adequately provide sufficient equipment to satisfy demand.
+Demand may also outstrip supply, leading to equipment shortages that could adversely affect our operations.
+Inadequate supply could also impair our ability to attract new business and could create upward pricing pressure on equipment and supplies, adversely affecting our margins.
 Conversely, incorrect demand forecasting could lead to excess inventory, which we may not be able to sell.
 If we fail to achieve certain volume of sales, prices of ventilators may increase, leading to reduced revenue and profitability.
 The industry is subject to a high level of regulatory scrutiny, and government or manufacturer recalls could adversely affect our ability to provide products and services and achieve revenue targets.
+Additionally, the market for financing ventilators and other supplies we need could be more difficult in the future.